-A study of the process of administration.
+A study of the application of biblical leadership principles to the process of administration.
 Identifying and assessing leadership styles and qualities and using groups in leadership are included.
 Skills in leading meetings, developing budgets, using time, making decisions and delegating work are major emphases.
 Prerequisite: EDMIN 3003.
-Three hours
+Three hours.